 Planning: As the winner of the prestigious Comprehensive Planning Award from the Texas Chapter of the American Planning Association and a 3CMA Savvy Award for Community Visioning, the City prides itself on its long-term planning.

 Crime: Round Rock has been ranked the one of the safest cities with a population of 100,000 or more in the United States since 2007.
-In a 2012 survey of city residents, 86 percent of respondents said they felt safe walking alone in their neighborhood at night (13 points higher than national rating), 88 percent said they felt safe in Downtown (20 points higher than the national rating) and 83 percent felt safe in City Parks (19 points higher than national rating).
+In a 2014 Survey of city residents, 93 percent of respondents said they felt “safe” or “very safe” overall, with 90 percent saying they felt safe in Downtown (21 points higher than the national rating) and 86 percent felt safe in City Parks (21 points higher than national rating).

 Cost of living: The City of Round Rock’s property tax rate is one of the lowest in the region.
 Also, residents pay one of the lowest combined average monthly utility and tax costs in Central Texas, while achieving an 80 percent satisfaction rating from its utility customers.
 Round Rock has the lowest ACCRA composite cost of living index rating among the three largest cities in the metro area.